CleverCloud/documentation/content/doc/addons/keycloak.md

 Realms can be managed in two way
 1. __RECOMMENDED:__ using Clever Cloud's Keycloak addon environment variables
 - In your Keycloak java application, go to the `Environment variables` panel and set as many Realms you need, separate by `,`.
-- Rebuild and redeploy your java application after the change
+- Rebuild and redeploy your Java application after the change

 > to deploy two realm `realm_1`, `realm_2` just set `REALMS=realm_1,realm_2`

 2. Create a Realm from the Keycloak admin console
-- On the dropdown menu from the top left corner in the Keycloak admin consol, click on `create realm`.
+- On the dropdown menu from the top left corner in the Keycloak admin console, click on `create realm`.

-> A Realm __created by Clever Cloud's environment variables is set-up with an optimized configuration__.
+> A Realm __created by Clever Cloud's environment variables is set up with an optimized configuration__.

 ### Custome Themes and Plugins
 We used FSBucket to install themes or plugins.
 To deploy a custom theme or custom plugins.
 Download them into the respective `Theme` or `providers` folder in your FSBucket.

 ### Export and Import
 If you export your Keycloak.
 An export file will be created in your FSBuckeet, under the `Export` folder.
 To import data from another Keycloak.
-You can download your data in the `Import`folder in your FSBucket.
+You can download your data in the `Import` folder in your FSBucket.

 ## Security and updates
 The Keyclaok add-on is a fully managed application, you don't have to select a particular version.
 Still, it receives updates for both features and security, that we will manage for you with continuously upgraded versions over time.
 After being updated, your Keycloak add-on could need to be restarted.

-## Plans
+## Pricing plans
-### Technical Review base plan
+### Technical Review price plan
-Keycloak on Clever Cloud is the easiest way to set it up a ready-to-use Keycloak.
+Keycloak on Clever Cloud is the easiest way to set up a ready-to-use Keycloak.

-It start with
+It starts with
 - Java 17: XS
 - PostgreSQL: XS Tiny Space
 - FSBucket

-We add a services management fees for maintenance, configuration, and platform cost.
+We add services management fees for maintenance, configuration, platform costs, and support.
 During the technical review, this service management is free.

 Hence, the total price by month for the base plan is (according to the [pricing page](https://www.clever-cloud.com/pricing/)):
-- `JAVA XS` (16€) + `PostgreSQL XS Tiny Space` (15€) + `< 100MB FSBucket` (0€) + addon management fees = 31€/month
+- `JAVA XS` (16€) + `PostgreSQL XS Tiny Space` (15€) + `< 100MB FSBucket` (0€) + `addon management fees` (O€) = 31€/month

-> You can go further and adjust the flavor of your JAVA instance or database to fit your need.
+> You can go further and adjust the flavor of your JAVA instance or database to fit your needs.
 We provide [different plans for Java and PostgreSQL](https://www.clever-cloud.com/pricing/).

-#### Technical Review base plan sizing
+#### Technical Review plan sizing

-Even if the Keycloak may handle a heavy traffic and an important number of simultaneaous connection, we suggest the following recommandation according to [Keycloak](https://www.keycloak.org/high-availability/concepts-memory-and-cpu-sizing):
+Even if this Keycloak add-on might handle heavy traffic and an important number of simultaneous connections, we base the following estimate on the maximum load handle on [Keycloak](https://www.keycloak.org/high-availability/concepts-memory-and-cpu-sizing) sizing recommendation:
-- 5 login/s
+- 5 login by second
-- 90 credential grants/s
+- 90 credential grants by the second
-- 70 refresh token/s
+- 70 refresh tokens by second

-We are benshmarking for more precise limitations
+We are benchmarking for more precise limitations.

 ### Known issues